Gravitational radiation reaction for compact binary systems at the fourth-and-a-half post-Newtonian order in harmonic coordinates: Conclusions

 We draw our main results in Secs.~\ref{sec:acceleration_general} and~\ref{sec:CM} where we present the explicit acceleration for the dissipative parts in harmonic coordinates up to 4.5PN order.
 A feature of this formulation is its relative simplicity compared to the BT RR force~\cite{BFT24}, together with the presence of a non-local-in-time contribution in the explicit acceleration.
-We have verified, as a consistency check, the complete set of flux-balance equations corresponding to energy, angular momentum, linear momentum and center-of-mass position; in particular, we have explicitly obtained the expressions for the associated Schott terms.
+We have verified (and proven) the complete set of flux-balance equations corresponding to energy, angular momentum, linear momentum and center-of-mass position; in particular, we have explicitly obtained the expressions for the associated Schott terms.
 We have also derived the relative acceleration in the center-of-mass (CM) frame and obtained (after a correction to account for the binary's CM displacement and recoil by radiation~\cite{BFT24}) the Iyer-Will-Gopakumar~\cite{IW93,IW95,GII97} gauge parameters corresponding to the harmonic coordinate system.
 We explicitly confirm that the harmonic-coordinate acceleration is manifestly Lorentz invariant; this is one of the reasons for the simplicity of the final expression, since the number of possible terms is heavily constrained.
 Although the RR force has been derived in the main text using an exterior-zone approach, we show in Appendix~\ref{appendix:innerzone} that this derivation is equivalent (\textit{via} matching) to the near-zone approach.
-Our final result should be useful for comparisons with other approaches such as the gravitational self force (GSF) and the post-Minkowskian (PM) effective field theory~\cite{BDG24}.
+Our final result should be useful for comparisons with other approaches such as the gravitational self force (GSF) and the post-Minkowskian (PM) effective field theory.
+In particular, it agrees with the recent 2PM derivation of the RR force using effective field theory~\cite{BDG24}.
+The 4.5PN RR force could be implemented in current EOB waveforms~\cite{BuonD99,DNorleans}, and the methods developed here could be in principle extended to include spin-orbit and spin-spin effects at comparable PN order.
+Pushing the RR at such high 4.5PN level is also necessary to prepare for the full 4.5PN template waveforms (beyond circular orbits) to be used for supermassive binary black holes (SMBBH) observed by LISA, and to help the assessment of the estimation of the systematic errors due to the PN modeling in the data analysis of LISA (see \textit{e.g.}~\cite{Owen23}).

 \acknowledgments